Defrosted: Personnel Notes

-Tom Beaudry aka Kelly Green did not play bass guitar on this album, only contributed the vocals.
+Tom Beaudry Kelly Green did not play bass guitar on this album, only contributed the vocals.
 This caused confusion because the similarity of the names of the bassist Tom Harris and the vocalist Tom Beaudry, and the bass was credited to Beaudry, but Tom Harris played here and it appears in the album cover, also appears in 1970 TV shows playing "Sing A Song For Freedom".